FrozenVoid/Infodump-DB/Linguistics/Neologisms/DictionaryOfObscureSorrows/readme.txt

-A site catalogue for English neologisms describing complex emotional/mental states that current language doesn't have a word for (popular, dictionary words require mass audience that expirience such emotions).
+A site catalogue for English neologisms(and some obscure words author wants to revitalize) describing complex emotional/mental states that current language doesn't have a word for (popular, dictionary words require mass audience that expirience such emotions).